-- Section 9A Overview of Titrimetry
+- 9A Overview of Titrimetry

-- Section 9B Acid-Base Titrations
+- 9B Acid-Base Titrations

-- Section 9C Complexation Titrations
+- 9C Complexation Titrations

-- Section 9D Redox Titrations
+- 9D Redox Titrations

-- Section 9E Precipitation Titrations
+- 9E Precipitation Titrations

-- Section 9F Key Terms
+- 9F Key Terms

-- Section 9G Chapter Summary
+- 9G Chapter Summary

-- Section 9H Problems
+- 9H Problems

-- Section 9I Solutions to Practice Exercises
+- 9I Solutions to Practice Exercises

-I itrimetry, in which volume serves as the analytical signal, made its first appearance as an analytical method in the early eighteenth century.
+Titrimetry, in which volume serves as the analytical signal, first appears as an analytical method in the early eighteenth century.
 Titrimetric methods were not well received by the analytical chemists of that era because they could not duplicate the accuracy and precision of a gravimetric analysis.
-Not surprisingly, few standard texts from the 1700s and 1800s include titrimetric methods of analysis.
+Not surprisingly, few standard texts from that era include titrimetric methods of analysis.

-Precipitation gravimetry developed as an analytical method without a general theory of precipitation.
-An empirical relationship between a precipitate's mass and the mass of analyte-what analytical chemists call a gravimetric factor-was determined experimentally by taking a known mass of analyte through the procedure.
+Precipitation gravimetry first developed as an analytical method without a general theory of precipitation.
+An empirical relationship between a precipitate's mass and the mass of analyte in a sample-what analytical chemists call a gravimetric factor-was determined experimentally by taking a known mass of analyte through the procedure.
 Today, we recognize this as an early example of an external standardization.
 Gravimetric factors were not calculated using the stoichiometry of a precipitation reaction because chemical formulas and atomic weights were not yet available!
 Unlike gravimetry, the development and acceptance of titrimetry required a deeper understanding of stoichiometry, of thermodynamics, and of chemical equilibria.
 By the 1900s, the accuracy and precision of titrimetric methods were comparable to that of gravimetric methods, establishing titrimetry as an accepted analytical technique.

-We are deliberately avoiding the term analyte at this point in our introduction to titrimetry.
+We will deliberately avoid the term analyte at this point in our introduction to titrimetry.
 Although in most titrations the analyte is the titrand, there are circumstances where the analyte is the titrant.
-When discussing specific methods, we will use the term analyte where appropriate.
+Later, when we discuss specific titrimetric methods, we will use the term analyte where appropriate.